Crown Vic Suspension Swap vs QA1

 While the Crown Vic front end does ride nicely, it was never designed to be under the front end of an F-100 truck.
 Yes, it works, but it’s definitely not optimal suspension geometry for a lowered truck.

 The QA1 F-100 kit is designed for this exact truck.
 That means that the suspension geometry and ride quality is designed for this truck.
 As far as track width, it’s over 3” narrower than the Crown Vic front end as well.

 Being much narrower opens up way more options for wheels and tires, especially if you want something with a lower offset and a dish look to it.

 If you’re sourcing one of these front ends, you’ll want to inspect and replace parts right away, as these front ends were used in police cars and taxis and have seen hundreds of thousands of miles.
-There’s a good chance some of the parts are already worn out.
+There’s a good chance some of the components are already worn out.

-As far as replacement parts for the QA1 system, the rack and pinion steering or brake components will be available at your local auto parts store should they ever need to be replaced.
+As far as replacement parts for the QA1 F100 system, the rack and pinion steering or brake components will be available at your local auto parts store should they ever need to be replaced.

 For the other pieces, we make those in-house in Minnesota and we are only a phone call or click away.

 At first glance, the Crown Vic setup will be a lower initial price.
 But, if you’re not a fabricator, you’ll have costs associated with getting this unit under your truck.
 Once you’ve inspected the unit you might have to replace a leaky rack, blown-out bushing, or rusty rotors.

 Lastly, if you want to get more performance out of it or gain an adjustable ride height, you’ll have to replace the struts with something else that will be an additional cost.